Go Back

 Mix the Dough:

-• In the bowl of a stand mixer, combine the yeast mixture, starter, salt, bread flour, brown sugar, and melted butter.
+• In the bowl of a stand mixer, combine the yeast mixture, salt, bread flour, brown sugar, and melted butter.
 Mix on low speed for 2 minutes, then on medium speed for 5 minutes until a smooth dough forms.

 Proof the Dough: